njerikungu/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 4-global_variables Lists environmental variables 5-local_variables Lists all local variables and environment variables and functions6-create_local_variable Creates new variable
-7-create_global_variable Creates new global variable
+7-create_global_variable Creates new global variable 8-true_knowledge Prints the result of the addition of 128 with the value stored in the environment variable followed by new line
+9-